anthonybilinski/tox.pkg/tox-easy-bootstrap/README.md

 # tox-easy-bootstrap

 Simple util to create and update tox-bootstrapd.conf with public online and private node list and restart service if needed.
+Allows to simple configure and maintain up to date Tox node.

 # Usage